 We started in Paris in 1926 as the French-American Chamber of Commerce, renamed in 2003 as the European-American Chamber of Commerce.

-A private and independent non-profit organization, the EACC has affiliates in New York, the Carolinas (Greenville, SC), Cincinnati, Miami, Amsterdam and Lyon.
+A private and independent non-profit organization, the EACC has affiliates in New York, the Carolinas (Greenville, SC), Cincinnati, Florida, Texas, Amsterdam and Lyon.

 Board of Directors